 Take the lead to ensure that you’ve filled out the FAFSA, which is the Free Application for Federal Student Loans.

 FAFSA will automatically qualify you for federal loans.
-If you qualify, federal subsidized loans are a fantastic deal, because the government makes interest payments for you while you’re in school.
-That ensures that you’re not racking up interest on interest every month that you’re in school.
+If you qualify for federal subsidized loans, they're a fantastic deal, because the government makes interest payments for you while you’re in school.
+That ensures you’re not racking up interest on top of interest every month that you’re in school.

 Federal unsubsidized loans are also an excellent deal.
-While these loans do not include government assistance, they are often offered at very low interest rates.
+While these loans don't include government assistance, they're often offered at very low interest rates.
 (See Subsidized vs. Unsubsidized Loans: What’s the Difference? to learn more.)

 Red flag alert: Many financial aid counselors report that failing to fill out the FAFSA is the biggest mistake most people make on their financial aid.
 Don’t let that be you!
 See our handy guide for help completing your FAFSA.

-Remember, starting college brings new responsibilities.
-Getting involved in your student loan selection now can be key to building a sound financial future.
+Going to college is the start of many new responsibilities.
+It's exciting, and, yeah, a little scary sometimes.
+But getting involved in your student loan selection now is a key step to building your own sound financial future.